amitstefen/other_helpers/README.md

 other_helpers
 =============

-These are single file codebases that can be directly plugged into your code base.
+These are single file utilities that can be directly plugged into your code base.

+ 1) Lucene IndexWriter and Searcher helper objects
+ 2) RavenDB session factory builder